A Guide to Smooth Hydrangeas, From Annabelle to Incrediball®

 Native Garden: Plant the straight species of Hydrangea arborescens in a native garden, alongside oakleaf hydrangeas, woodland phlox, summersweet clethra, and other native plants.

 Mixed Borders: Create a mixed border planting by combining the smooth hydrangea with small trees, shrubs, grasses and perennials.
-Plants like the white wood aster, creeping phlox, azaleas, and the Eastern redbud tree combine nicely with the dark green leaves and white flowers of the smooth hydrangea.

 Mass Planting: Plant smooth hydrangeas in large groupings to provide maximum visual impact.
 This approach works well in large garden beds and along pathways or fences.